Taxation of international executives

-Effective from 1 January 2015, pursuant to the Income Tax (Deduction from Remuneration) (Amendment) (No. 2) Rules 2014, it is mandatory for an employer to allow the employees to claim additional deductions via Form TP1 at a minimum twice a year when determining the amount of monthly tax deductions.
+Pursuant to the Income Tax (Deduction from Remuneration) (Amendment) (No. 2) Rules 2014, it is mandatory for an employer to allow the employees to claim additional deductions via Form TP1 at a minimum twice a year when determining the amount of monthly tax deductions.

 When are estimates/prepayments/withholding of tax due in Malaysia?
 For example: monthly, annually, both, and so on.